5 of the World’s Most Unusual Plants

 Venus Flytrap, Eastern Carolina

 Venus flytrap, also known as Dionaea muscipula, is a carnivorous plant.
 It means that the plant eats small insects and animals as food.
-Venus flytraps are mostly found in wet Carolina in Eastern Carolina.
+Venus flytraps are primarily found in wet Carolina in Eastern Carolina.
 Venus flytrap has unique rags to catch the prey.